DevMystical/AutoDankMemer/README.md

 - Uses `fish` and detects and plays the legendary fish minigame.
 - Hunts for items and automatically sells sellables.
 - Automatically purchases lifesavers when you die.
+- Plays `trivia` and gets the correct answer for 99% of questions.

 - Logs profits and costs using a fairly advanced parsing system.
 - Bot command system for management and statistics.